-Curriculum Specialists (Action 1.8) and 21st Century Specialists (Action 1.9) will be assigned to schools to train and coach teachers in best research-based instructional strategies that will address the language and academic needs of low-income, English Learners and Foster Youth students.
-Teachers will also receive the necessary training on multiple programs, applications, and most effective distance/in-person learning strategies that will improve access of our unduplicated students to rigorous, grade-level curriculum.
-Curriculum Specialists will also provide direct services and interventions to our unduplicated student groups, while 21st Century Learning Specialists will help coordinate STEM opportunities and activities for these students (e.g., coding, robotics, gaming) beyond their basic core program to better prepare them for higher education and future careers.
+Ongoing support from a centralized EdTech Administrator and a team of 21st Century Learning Specialists will help close the digital divide for our low-income students, English Learners, and Foster Youth students (Action 1.9).
+The Edtech team will conduct ongoing professional development and coaching for teachers on multiple programs, applications, and most effective distance/in-person learning strategies that will improve the access of our unduplicated students to rigorous, grade-level curriculum.
+Through ongoing support from teachers and the Edtech team, our unduplicated students will have the opportunity to actively create original products, connect with the world around them, and gain access to much-needed assistive technologies.
+In addition, the EdTech team will help coordinate STEM opportunities and activities (e.g., coding, robotics, gaming) for unduplicated students beyond their basic core program to better prepare them for higher education and future careers.